-Tory minister who voted to limit pregnancy termination access given abortion position
+Tory minister who voted to limit pregnancy termination access given abortion role

 “Unlike any other area of healthcare, decisions regarding the licensing of abortion clinics sit with the relevant government minister.
 Maria Caulfield potentially now has the ability to block the establishment of new abortion services, and close existing clinics.”

-She noted Ms Caulfield voted to “re-criminalise at-home early medical abortions, and voted against measures to protect women from anti-abortion clinic harassment” in the last year.
+She noted that Ms Caulfield had voted to “recriminalise at-home early medical abortions, and voted against measures to protect women from anti-abortion clinic harassment” in the past year.

 “These two important pieces of legislation were passed by an overwhelming majority by her fellow MPs.
-Maria Caulfield does not speak for the house, does not speak for women, and is in no way an appropriate minister to oversee this vital aspect of women’s healthcare,” Ms Murphy added.
+Maria Caulfield does not speak for the House, does not speak for women, and is in no way an appropriate minister to oversee this vital aspect of women’s healthcare,” Ms Murphy added.

-“We urge the prime minister to revoke this appointment and ensure that Maria Caulfield is not given this portfolio, and is not handed the chance to jeopardise women’s access to safe, legal, NHS-funded abortion care.”
+“We urge the prime minister to revoke this appointment and ensure that Maria Caulfield is not given this portfolio and is not handed the chance to jeopardise women’s access to safe, legal, NHS-funded abortion care.”

-A spokesperson for the Department of Health and Social Care told The Independent abortion typically used to sit under the public health brief.
+A spokesperson for the Department of Health and Social Care told The Independent that abortion typically used to sit within the public health brief.

-Ms Caulfield, the Conservative MP for Lewes, has previously suggested curbing the 24-week abortion time limit - facing criticism for claiming babies born at a mere 18 weeks “grow up to live long, healthy lives like the rest of us” - an assertion which was rejected as “simply untrue”.
+Ms Caulfield, the Conservative MP for Lewes, has previously suggested curbing the 24-week abortion time limit.
+She has also been criticised for claiming that babies born at a mere 18 weeks “grow up to live long, healthy lives like the rest of us” – an assertion that was rejected as “simply untrue”.

-While earlier this week, she claimed protesters who harass women outside abortion clinics may be attempting to “comfort” them.
+Earlier this week, she claimed that protesters who harass women outside abortion clinics may be attempting to “comfort” them.
 Ms Caulfield made the comments while standing up for her decision to vote against “buffer zones” outside abortion clinics.

-However, Ms Caulfield also said she would “uphold” MP’s vote in support of “buffer zones”.
-Earlier in the month, MPs voted in favour of nationwide ”buffer zones” outside abortion clinics in England and Wales in a major win for abortion providers.
+However, Ms Caulfield also said she would “uphold” her fellow MPs’ vote in support of buffer zones.
+Earlier in the month, MPs voted in favour of these zones being implemented outside abortion clinics in England and Wales, in a major win for abortion providers.

-A “buffer zone” stops anti-abortion protesters or any other types of demonstrators standing outside the clinic or hospital or in the near vicinity.
-Ms Murphy previously said BPAS was “delighted” politicians had voted to “protect women, protect healthcare staff, and establish buffer zones”.
+A “buffer zone” stops anti-abortion protesters, or other demonstrators, from standing in the close vicinity of clinics or hospitals that provide abortion services.
+Ms Murphy previously said the BPAS was “delighted” that politicians had voted to “protect women, protect healthcare staff, and establish buffer zones”.

-“Every year, around 100,000 women are treated by a clinic or hospital for an abortion that is targeted by anti-abortion protests,” she said.
+“Every year, around 100,000 women are treated [in relation to abortion services] by a clinic or hospital that is targeted by anti-abortion protests,” she said.

 “These groups attempt to deter or prevent women from accessing abortion care by displaying graphic images of foetuses, calling women ‘murderers’, and hanging baby clothing around clinic entrances, causing women significant distress.”